A complete derived invariant and silting theory for graded gentle algebras: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Yu Zhou and Alexandra Zvonareva for useful discussions.
-The first-named author also thanks the Institute of Algebra and Number Theory at the University of Stuttgart for the hospitality while working on this paper.
+We would like to thank Martin Kalck, Yu Zhou and Alexandra Zvonareva for useful discussions.
+The first-named author would like to thank Osamu Iyama for helpful comments regarding partial silting objects and he also thanks the Institute of Algebra and Number Theory at the University of Stuttgart for the hospitality while working on this paper.